alanoudalbattah/FSND/README.md

 # Trivia - Full Stack API Project

-The objective of this project is to learn how to structure plan, implement, document, and test an API.
-Udacity provides an initial prototype design.
+The project's objective is to learn how to structure plan, implement, document, and test an API.
+Udacity provides an initial prototype design of the Trivia website.
+Trivia display questions both all questions and by category, delete questions, add questions and require that they include a question and an answer text, search for questions based on a text query string, and finally, play the quiz game, randomizing either all questions or within a specific category.
 Completing this trivia app will help acquire the essential skills for enabling applications to communicate with other application.

 ## Getting Started